-- Publication of a substantial number of peer-reviewed articles in authoritative scholarly journals.
+- Sustained record of peer-reviewed articles in authoritative scholarly journals.
 The quality and impact of published articles are more important than the number published.
 Calculation of the candidate's publication h-index or citing the publication's impact factor may be added to the listing of publications as a means to demonstrate the candidate's impact in the field.
-The candidate will indicate his/or her contribution as first or senior author for each publication. - Publications or original work as a member of a successful research team should include a description of his/her contributions to the research effort
+The candidate will indicate his/her contribution as first or senior author for each publication. - Publications as a member of a successful research team which include a description of his/her contributions to the research effort. - Attainment of investigator-initiated, peer-reviewed research funding, beyond mentored awards, or demonstration of equivalent levels of scholarship.
+Participation as one of multiple PIs for grant funding or as a key member of a multidisciplinary research team should be documented.

-- Publication of invited, important review articles, state-of-the-art articles, chapters, books and other forms of enduring scholarly work and communications. - Establishment of a recognized program of scholarship with national reputation should be described by the candidate's narrative of contribution to the discipline (Item #13 of the packet) and substantiated by the Chair's and evaluators' letters - The Chair's letter should indicate the Departmental expectations for publication productivity within the candidate's Department and discipline and whether the candidate meets these expectations, including the candidate's exact role in research team activities. - Attainment of sustained investigator-initiated, peer-reviewed research funding, or demonstration of equivalent levels of scholarship - Invitations to present research findings at meetings of scientific societies - Invitations to participate in national advisory committees for research foundations, federal funding agencies or other authoritative bodies - Evidence for integration of the candidate's research and scholarly accomplishments into established Departmental or national programmatic goals through participation or leadership in combined center grants or program project awards - Listing and description of inventions and patent applications and awards (to be listed in #14 and #15 of the promotion packet)
+- Documentation from letters of evaluation that the candidate has achieved a reputation of excellence in research and scholarship - Publication of invited, important review articles, state-of-the-art articles, chapters, books and other forms of enduring scholarly work and communications - The Chair's letter should indicate the Departmental expectations for research productivity within the candidate's Department and discipline and whether the candidate meets these expectations, including the candidate's exact role in research team activities. - Invitations to present research findings at meetings of scientific societies - Invitations to participate in national advisory committees for research foundations, federal funding agencies or other authoritative bodies - Listing and description of inventions and patent applications and awards (to be listed in #14 and #15 of the promotion packet)